matloff/omsi/README.md

 printed to the terminal in the format <b>host:port</b> e.g.
 <b>pc16.cs.ucdavis.edu:5000</b>.
 This info will need to be distributed
 to the students at the start of the exam.

-<b><i>Connecting to the server (students)</i></b>

-All students must download the package as well.
-Once they have the files all they need to do is run <b>OmsiGui.py</b>.
-They can connect to the server and get the exam questions by clicking <b>File->Connect</b> and providing their student email address and the host and port provided by the instructor.

-<b>NOTE:</b> There should be two separate on the right of the GUI, one
-for the question and one to write the answer.
-The boxes are resizable and the question box may default to occupying the entire right side of the screen on some systems.
-If this is the case grab the bottom of the box to resize.

-<b><i>Submitting answers (students)</i></b>

-Students can submit the answer to a particular question by navigating to the question and clicking <b>File->Submit</b>.
-They can also submit all answers with <b>File->Submit All</b>.
-A dialog box specifying whether submission was successful will then be displayed.

-On the server side, a directory will be created for each student, using the email address provided by the student, under <b>ProfessorHomeDirectory</b>.
-In the directory there will be an answer file for each question. e.g.
-<b>omsi_answer1.txt</b> or <b>omsi_answer2.java</b>

 <b><i>What happens after the exam?
 How to autograding work?</i></b>